spaidataiga/spaidataiga.github.io/other.md

 ---
 layout: page
-title: Media
+title: News
 subtitle: Recent attention on work that I have produced
 ---
+## 2024
+* I've been invited to present at the *Implicit Biases in Humans and Machines* Workshop at DTU.
+* I attended ACL 2024 in Bangkok, Thailand to present my paper "Investigating the Impact of Model Instability on Explanations and Uncertainty."
+* I was a student volunteer at LREC-COLING 2024 in Torino, Italy

 ## 2023
 * An article was written in Videnskab about some interesting theses presented at Specialefesten.
-Among many others, mine was listed.
+Among many others, mine was listed!
 You can read about it [here](https://videnskab.dk/kultur-samfund/en-daarlig-frysepizza-i-norge-fik-malthe-til-at-undre-sig-to-aar-og-70-pizzaer-senere-fejres-hans-ide-paa-festival-om-laererige-specialer/).
 * I was invited to present my thesis at the Specialefesten in Copenhagen, Denmark.
 You can watch my presentation [here](https://www.specialefestivalen.dk/specialer/a-review-of-gender-biases-in-reddit-politics).

 ## 2022